 HSA actively monitors the safety of COVID-19 vaccines authorised in Singapore to ensure that the benefits of these vaccines continue to outweigh the risks and that they remain safe for use.
 This is done through adverse events (AEs) monitoring systems to detect any potential safety signals so that relevant measures can be taken expeditiously.

-The COVID-19 vaccines currently authorised are as follows:
+The COVID-19 vaccines* currently authorised and rolled-out are as follows:

 ||Vaccination roll-out date

 ||30 December 2020

 |Moderna/Spikevax COVID-19 vaccine

 ||12 March 2021